brandonjackson/global-dialogues/analysis_output/GD4/research/GD4_key_findings_summary.md

 - Among those with definitive views: 71.8% say it's cheating
 - Yet 84.2% would react negatively to a partner's AI use

-**Why This Matters:** The high uncertainty (33.7%) suggests we lack **social scripts for digital intimacy boundaries**.
-Emotional responses (84% negative) exceed logical categorization, revealing uncharted territory in relationship negotiations.
+**Why This Matters:** The **"digital infidelity divide"** shows no societal consensus—we're split between those who see AI sexual use as betrayal (44.8%) and those uncertain or accepting (55.2%).
+The high uncertainty (33.7%) suggests we lack **social scripts for digital intimacy boundaries**.
+Most revealing: the disconnect between infidelity views (44.8%) and negative reactions (84.2%) shows emotional responses exceed logical categorization—people feel hurt regardless of definitions.
+This represents a new frontier in relationship negotiations where couples must explicitly discuss AI boundaries.

 ### 5.3 The Slippery Slope of Emotional AI